 Impressions de France is a must-see on your Epcot Attraction List.
 Relax in the air-conditioned theater and enjoy the wonderful music and scenery.

 Stop in Vins De France to learn about French Wines.
-You can sample them for the price of a souvenir glass.
+You can sample wines with the "Wine Passport" which also includes Italy and Germany.

 Each of the World Showcase countries has